Tony Bellotto: Childhood

-Career
+Career in music

 With his guitar, he toured colleges and bars singing and playing, with his own compositions, and opening shows of well known MPB names, like Jorge Mautner.
 With the help of Carlos Barmack, he got to know Branco Mello and Marcelo Fromer.
 The three formed the group Trio Mamão.
 At that time, Bellotto attempted to enter an architecture course at a college in Santos, but he quit it to dedicate his life only to music and writing.
 In 1982, little before the first performances with Titãs do Iê-Iê, his first daughter, Nina, was born to him and his wife Ana Paula Silveira.

+Books and other works

-And as for the books, in 1994, during one of the breaks of the band, Bellotto wrote and released for the publishing company Cia.
-Das Letras his book Bellini e a Esfinge (Bellini and the Sphinx), the story of a detective who lives in the suburbs of São Paulo.
+In 1994, during a Titãs hiatus, Bellotto wrote and released via Companhia das Letras his book Bellini e a Esfinge (Bellini and the Sphinx), the story of a detective who lives in the suburbs of São Paulo.
 Two years later, Bellini reappeared in the second book, Bellini e o Demônio (Bellini and the Devil).
-In 2001, he released two more books: "BR 163 – Duas História na Estrada" (BR 163 – Two Stories on The Road) and "O Livro do Guitarrista" (The Book of The Guitarist), with clues, discographies and curiosities of the history of the rock.
+In 2001, he released two more books: "BR 163 – Duas História na Estrada" (BR 163 – Two Stories on The Road) and "O Livro do Guitarrista" (The Guitarist Book), with clues, discographies and curiosities of the history of the rock.
+In August 2014, he released the fourth book of his Bellini series: Bellini e o Labirinto (Bellini and the labyrinth).

 In 2002, the first adventure of Bellini was adapted for the movies, starring Fábio Assunção as the main character.
 In 2008, the second book was also adapted with Assunção reprising his role.

+His 11th book, Vento em Setembro (Wind in September), released in June 2024, received the Jabuti Prize for Literary Novel in 2025.

-On the television, he began to appear in 1999, on the TV Futura, on the program Afinando a Língua (Tuning the language), an informal electronic class of Portuguese language.
-In August 2014, he released the fourth book of his Bellini series: Bellini e o Labirinto (Bellini and the labyrinth).
+In 1999, he debuted on television, appearing on the TV Futura Afinando a Língua (Tuning the Language) program, an informal electronic class of Portuguese language.

-Until 2012, Tony Bellotto kept a column called "Cenas Urbanas" ("Urban Scenes") at Brazilian magazine Veja.
+Until 2012, Tony Bellotto kept a column called "Cenas Urbanas" ("Urban Scenes") on Brazilian magazine Veja.
 Since June 2013, he has been writing for the newspaper O Globo every Sunday.